radicalkjax/Athena/Athena/README.md

 ```

 > **Note:** The `npx serve dist` command is the recommended way to run the web version of the app.
 It serves the built app from the dist directory using a static file server.

+> **Important:** The Expo launch method is currently not working.
+Please use the web version with `npx serve dist` instead.

 ## Environment Variables